AdamRJensen/adamrjensen.github.io/_sources/index.md.txt

-# Rajiv Daxini - About Me
+# Adam R. Jensen - About Me

-Welcome to my blog!
+Great to see that you have stumbled upon my blog!

-I am a recent PhD grad currenty working on a Google Summer of Code Project to implement some new functions in pvlib python.
-On this blog, I'll share updates on the project and reflect on my experience with open-source software development.
+I'm a research scientist at the Technical University of Denmark (DTU), working on modeling and assessment of solar energy systems and the solar resource.

+On this blog, I'll share some of the many interesting things I work on, including tips and tricks to working with solar resource data in Python.

 ## Recent posts